JolietCyborgs4241/cyborg_sensing/README.md

 ##### Robot Driver Fallback Approach

-If we can't get the logic to control the robot the level we like in the Robot Driver module, we can fallbck to making the sensor data available directly to the Robo Rio.
+If we can't get the logic to control the robot to the level we like in the Robot Driver module, we can fallback to making the sensor data available directly to the Robo Rio.
 In this case, the autonomous system is reduced to a sensor database that provides sets of sensor data to the main robot controller.

 #### Visual Status Display